 The 7 elements that will help with Pomeranian hair growth are:

-3. Using a high quality and proper canine shampoo and condition (We have a list of recommendations under "Grooming" in the Pomeranian Specialty Shoppe)
+3. Using a high quality and proper canine shampoo and condition.

-5. Using the proper grooming tool to help with any extra fur loss that could occur otherwise.
+5. Using the quality grooming tools to help prevent any extra fur loss that could occur otherwise.

 7. Eliminating elements that may interfere with growth.